 Light Requirements: Anthurium Forgetii thrives in bright indirect light but cannot tolerate direct sunlight.
 If you’re growing it indoors, place it near a window that gets plenty of natural light or use artificial lighting if necessary.

-Ensure that the plant isn’t getting too much direct or harsh sunlight as this can cause scorching on the leaves.
 Soil Requirements: To ensure optimal growth and development, it’s important to choose the right type of soil for your Anthurium Forgetii.

 The ideal soil mix should be well-draining and rich in organic matter.
 A mix of peat moss and perlite works well as it allows for good drainage while retaining enough moisture to keep the roots hydrated.

 Potting and Repotting: When potting your Anthurium Forgetii plant, choose a container with drainage holes at the bottom to prevent waterlogging which can lead to root rot.
-It’s best to repot every 2-3 years as this gives you an opportunity to refresh the soil mix and allow your plant more room for growth.

 Pruning and Shaping: Regular pruning is essential in keeping your Anthurium Forgetii plant healthy and looking its best.
 Trim off any yellow or brown leaves as they indicate dying tissue which can attract harmful pests or disease-causing organisms.

 Additionally, shaping can be done by removing leggy stems or branches from time-to-time.
-Care Tips:

-It’s essential not to let water sit on top of leaves – especially since these plants are prone to bacterial blight – so wipe them down regularly with clean water.
+Care Tips: It’s essential not to let water sit on top of leaves – especially since these plants are prone to bacterial blight – so wipe them down regularly with clean water.
 Anthurium Forgetii is an epiphyte (a plant that grows on trees) in nature.

 Therefore, it’s best to provide adequate humidity levels to mimic its native growing conditions.
 Use a humidifier, mist the leaves regularly, or place the pot on a pebble tray filled with water.